moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 ## Setting up Talisman {: #setting-up-talisman }

 First, download and install the [Talisman extension](https://www.talisman.xyz/){target=_blank}.
 This guide will first cover creating a new wallet and later address importing an existing one.
-Review the terms and conditions then press **Get Started**.
+Review the terms and conditions, then press **Get Started**.

 ![Get started with Talisman](/images/builders/interact/substrate-api/wallets/talisman/talisman-1.png)